matiasagnolin/caravelo-test/README.md

 We would like you to refactor this code having the following drivers in mind:
 - Readability and conceptual integrity
-- Maintainability (i.e. modifying or extending existing functionality and fixing bugs)
+- Maintainability (i.e. clean code, modifying or extending existing functionality and fixing bugs)
 - Evolvability (i.e. adding new flows)
-- Clarity and coherence
+- Clarity and coherence (good archicture desicions, optimizations are coherent)
+- Code Quality (SOLID Principles, Architctural refactoring applied, no anti-patterns)

 You can start with the unit test located in 'src/test' to figure out the expected behaviour.